PONVORY™ (ponesimod) Patient Support

 The Trial Offer helps you and your patient become familiar with PONVORY™.
 At the end of the program, you and your patient decide whether to continue treatment.
 To be eligible, the patient must have been prescribed PONVORY™ and be 18 years of age or older.
 One (1) use is allowed per lifetime.
 Terms expire at the end of each calendar year and may change.

-You may enroll your patient in the Trial Offer on the Prescription Enrollment Form.
+You may enroll your patient in the Trial Offer on the Prescription Enrollment Form or in the Provider Portal.
 Before the Trial Offer product is shipped, you must attest that the patient is cleared to initiate therapy with PONVORY™.

 Wellness Companion Program